ampreeT/SourceCoop/README.md

 - allow configuring more features from edt configs

 ### map-issues
+- bm_c3a1b
+	- tank downstairs can bug and never break, preventing progress
 - bm_c3a2h
 	- trigger to make barney open weapons lockup doesn't exist for some reason
 	- equipping the long jump module uses a give client command, this needs to be changed